 How high should I mow my grass is a frequent question we get?
 3-4 inches is the recommendation for mowing height of lawns in the upper Midwest.
 Why this height?
 A dense, thick lawn is your primary defense against weeds.
 At these mowing heights, grass grows more...

 All living things have been stressed by this summer’s weather.
-This includes your trees and landscape plants.
+This includes your trees and plants.
 Because of this, leaves are already dropping and we expect that leaves will fall early this year.
 What can you do to help your trees prior to winter?
-Water...
+Water – In...

 With the cooler weather and rainfall, grass that survived the summer stress will have returned green.
 Any brown grass now is likely dead.
-There are three options to revive the dead areas: Let it recover on its own Sod the area Seed the area Kentucky bluegrass will...
+There are three options for lawn recovery: Let it recover on its own Sod the area Seed the area Kentucky bluegrass will move...

 For those with an irrigation system, there are several things you should evaluate to make sure your system is performing optimally.
 This fall you should consider the following: Is your irrigation system distributing water uniformly across your lawn?
 This question...